mnot/I-D/http-key/draft.md

 ### "pr": Parameter Range Modifier

-The "pr" modifier matches if the indicated attribute falls within a specified numeric range in one value in both lists.
+The "pr" modifer matches if both lists contain at least one member with the indicated attribute, and its value falls without a specified numeric range.

 This modifier assumes that list members have a "attribute=value" format (following the parameter rule in {{I-D.ietf-httpbis-p2-semantics}}).